 Looking at the 2023/24 deals, no traditional top six club has a betting related shirt sponsor.
 It is mostly the middle and lower table teams who do.
 To what extend it will impact sponsorship income for these clubs will remain to be seen.
 In other leagues where the government imposed (all) gambling sponsorships, like La Liga, there was a shift to more financial services companies.

 Five sponsors provide financial services

-Apart from the gambling industry, the shirt sponsors can be categorised into six other industries.
+Apart from the gambling industry, the shirt sponsors can be categorised into seven other industries.
 Five shirt sponsors are active in the financial services industry.
-While the rest of the shirt sponsors are active in the airline (two), online car retailer, energy, entertainment & hospitality, and software (all one) sectors.
+While the rest of the shirt sponsors are active in the airline (two), online car retailer, energy, entertainment & hospitality, software, and technology & media (all one) sectors.

 At the beginning of August, Arsenal announced an extension of their partnership with Emirates until 2028.
 Starting in 2006, it is the longest running shirt sponsorship in the Premier League.
 In addition to Emirates featuring on the men’s, women’s and academy’s kits, the deal includes naming rights of Arsenal’s stadium.

 Luton Town’s partner Utilita donates to foodbank for ever shirt sold

 Promoted side and Premier League debutant Luton Town agreed the biggest sponsorship agreement in their history with energy company Utilita.
 The company already featured on the club’s home shirts last season as one of three sponsors.
 For every shirt sold, Utilita’s charity will donate £2 to the Luton Foodbank.

 |Fulham||SBOTOP||Gambling||Isle of Man|

 |Manchester City||Etihad Airways||Airline||Abu Dhabi, UAE|